-Speed - If a Temp/Speed accessory or GPS Receiver is connected, the Fishfinder can display the speed of the boat and can keep a Triplog of nautical or statute miles traveled.
+Speed - if a Temp/Speed accessory or GPS Receiver is attached, the Fishing System can display the speed of the boat and can keep a Triplog of nautical or statute miles traveled.

 Second Sonar Return - When the sonar signal bounces between the bottom and the surface of the water and back again.
 Use the appearance of the second return to determine bottom hardness.
 Hard bottoms will show a strong second return, while soft bottoms will show a very weak one or none at all.